xpack/web-jekyll/pages/core/xpbuild/files/xpbuild-json.md

 details specific to
 the sub-folder, usually compiler options and/or symbols.

-Note: some sections may not strictly apply to the `xpbuild.json` file and should be moved to a more general document about xpbuild.
+{% include note.html content="Some sections may not strictly apply
+to the `xpbuild.json` file and should be moved to a more general document about xpbuild." %}

 ## Lower case names